-The Louisville Seminary Counseling Center provides an opportunity for Marriage and Family Therapy student interns to work with the Greater Louisville Community in a therapeutic role.
+The Louisville Seminary Counseling Center provides an opportunity for Marriage and Family Therapy student interns to work with the Greater Louisville Community in a therapeutic role in person or via tele-mental health.
 Counseling is offered at a reasonable sliding-fee scale with financial assistance provided to those clients unable to pay the session cost.
 Referrals are accepted from a number of sources including pastoral care providers, practicum placement sites, former clients, and the Jefferson County Courts.
 Student interns are supervised by members of the Clinical Staff who are all American Association for Marriage and Family Therapy (AAMFT) approved and Kentucky Board of Licensure approved Marriage and Family Therapy Supervisors.
 Student interns maintain student membership in the AAMFT.
 The Counseling Center is located in Nelson Hall and can be reached by phone at (502) 894.2293.